New York Contested Wills Attorney

 Sometimes during the probate process, disputes arise regarding the validity of a will.
 These disputes—referred to as will contests—can be especially stressful for all involved and detrimental to the estate.
 The wills & estates attorneys at Rusk, Wadlin, Heppner & Martuscello, LLP have decades of experience in estate planning and estate administration.
-Together, our lawyers help clients avoid or resolve will contests in Ulster County Surrogate’s Court and other probate courts throughout the Mid-Hudson Valley.
+Together, our contested wills attorney helps clients avoid or resolve will contests in Ulster County Surrogate’s Court and other probate courts throughout the Mid-Hudson Valley.

 Facts about New York Will Contests